Let’s chat about apartment lease-ups, shall we? A common question we get asked is, “When should we start marketing our new apartment building?”.

 Deliverables:

-• Design website landing page
+- Design a website landing page

-• Begin collecting leads and develop a waiting list!
+- Begin collecting leads and develop a waiting list!

-• Utilize construction signage, construction fence banner, temp signage, etc.
+- Utilize construction signage, construction fence banner, temp signage, etc.

-• Send press release with update
+- Send a press release with updates

 6-9 months out